skylersaleh/SkyEmu/README.md

 - 100% Passes all ArmWrestler Tests
 - 100% Passes all FuzzARM tests
 - 100% Passes arm.gba and thumb.gba
-- Passes 2020/2020 GBA Suite timing tests when utilizing the official Nintendo GBA BIOS (SkyEmu is one of the few emulators capable of passing this test).
+- Passes 2020/2020 GBA Suite timing tests when utilizing the official GBA BIOS (SkyEmu is one of the few emulators capable of passing this test).
 - Full instruction pipeline and prefetch emulation

 **GB**: